Cascaded Transfer: Learning Many Tasks under Budget Constraints: Cascaded Transfer Learning

 For each task $v\in\V$, we associate a loss $\mathcal L_v:\RR^d\to\RR$ and a minimizer $\bT_v^\star \in \RR^d$.
 Let $\eta \in (0,1)$ be the learning step associated to the refinement operator $G_v$.
 We assume a contraction property in the parameter space: for all $v\in\V$, there exists a contraction rate $\rho_v\in(0,1)$ such that, for all $(\bT, b) \in \RR^d \times \mathbb{N}^\ast$,

 This condition ensures that each local refinement step reduces estimation error at a geometric rate.
 It holds, for instance, for gradient descent on strongly convex and smooth objectives, and serves as a sufficient condition for controlling error accumulation along a cascade.

-We further assume the existence of a latent task geometry that governs transfer difficulty.
-Specifically, we measure the discrepancy between two tasks $u$ and $v$ by $d(u,v) = \bigl\lVert\bT_u^\star - \bT_v^\star\bigr\rVert$, and interpret this distance as a proxy for the bias incurred when transferring from $u$ to $v$.
-While this distance is not directly observable in practice, it provides a conceptual model for how task mismatch affects transfer.
-Under the contraction assumption above, initializing task $v$ from a solution close to $\bT_u^\star$ induces an estimation error at $v$ that is proportional to $d(u,v)$ up to a contraction factor.
+Task discrepancy is measured by $d(u,v) = \bigl\lVert\bT_u^\star - \bT_v^\star\bigr\rVert$, the parameter-space distance between task optima.
+Although not directly observable, it quantifies the bias induced when transferring from $u$ to $v$: under the contraction assumption, initializing task $v$ from $\tilde\bT_u$ yields estimation error proportional to $d(u,v)$ up to a contraction factor.

 \begin{proposition}[Cascaded transfer over a path] For any task $v \neq v_0$, and a path $(v_0\!\to\!v_1\!\to\!\cdots\!\to\!v_m\!=\!v$), involving $m >1$ intermediate nodes, it holds: